 Guide to getting married in Italy

-It’s becoming increasingly popular to get married abroad and why not?
+Italian Weddings are becoming increasingly popular and why not?
 You have virtually guaranteed sunshine and stunning locations.

 When couples plan their wedding abroad at some point they will most likely consider a photographer.
 Do they go with the resort photographer, a local photographer to the area or choose their favourite photographer in the UK and fly them out?